syncrosim/pysyncrosim/docs/quickstart.rst

 Overview of ``pysyncrosim``
 ---------------------------
 ``pysyncrosim`` is a Python package designed to facilitate the development of modeling workflows for the SyncroSim software framework.
-Using the ``pysyncrosim`` interface, simulation models can be added and run through SyncroSim to transform Scenario-based datasets into model forecasts.
-This Python package takes advantage of general features of SyncroSim, such as defining Scenarios with spatial or non-spatial inputs, running Monte Carlo simulations, and summarizing model outputs.
+Using the ``pysyncrosim`` interface, simulation models can be added and run through SyncroSim to transform scenario-based datasets into model forecasts.
+This Python package takes advantage of general features of SyncroSim, such as defining scenarios with spatial or non-spatial inputs, running Monte Carlo simulations, and summarizing model outputs.

 ``pysyncrosim`` requires SyncroSim 2.3.10 or higher.